Sun Insurance: The 19th century

-International Expansion
+International expansion

 In 1836 the Sun made the decision to go overseas, its first target market being Germany, though the Great fire of Hamburg in 1842 "nearly strangled the infant overseas business at birth".
 In broad terms the development of overseas business before 1914 was primarily through agencies, although some policies were written from London.
 In the 1850, agencies were opened in the West Indies, South America, South Africa and the Far East.
 In the 1860s the emphasis was on France, Spain, Italy, the Ottoman Empire, Japan and the Philippines.
 Australia and New Zealand came in the 1870s followed by North America in the 1880s.
 The Sun was one of the last British companies to enter the United States on any scale but the region soon became the Sun's largest overseas market.
 This was effected by the 1885 acquisition of the Watertown Company, which operated in 30 states and through around 1,400 agencies.
 By the end of the 19th century, revenue from the USA equalled that of the home market.
 Canada was strengthened by the purchase of the Imperial Insurance Company in 1911.

-The Twentieth Century
+The 20th century

 The 20th century saw an increase in the range of cover.
 In 1907 the Sun set up an accident department, reflecting the growth of mass transport and machines.
 Sun Insurance had been absent from one of the oldest markets, marine insurance and in 1921 it formed a marine department.
 This was enlarged by its 1931 acquisition of the Elder's Insurance Company of Liverpool and its 1938 agreement with the Royal Exchange Assurance to operate a joint marine underwriting account.
 Organisationally, Sun Insurance became a public limited company in 1926 and for the first time shareholders' liability was limited by law.
+A new head office at 107 Cheapside was opened by the Lord Mayor, Sir Denis Truscott, in July 1958.